jlan84/linear-algebra-assignment/linear-algebra.md

 # Linear Algebra Individual Assignment

-Include your answers to this morning's exercises in `individual.py`.

 This morning we will revisit some linear algebra using the numpy library in python.

 **For the following exercises, use numpy vector/matrix operations.
-Do not use a for loop unless given explicit instructions**
+Do not use a for loop over a numpy array unless given explicit instructions to do so!**

 ## Important Numpy Notes: